Millersville Landfill & Resource Recovery Facility FAQs

 A cell in reference to a landfill is an area of the landfill where trash is buried.
 The landfill cell is designed to protect the environment and typically includes a bottom liner and leachate collection system, and a final capping and landfill gas extraction system.
 Currently, seven out of nine cells at the Facility have been filled and capped.
 We are currently filling Cell 8.
 Cell 9 has yet to be built.

 24. What happens to all of the methane gas that is produced?

 The trash buried in a landfill slowly decomposes.
 The decomposition process is complex and produces gas, which is primarily methane and carbon dioxide.
 The landfill gas is captured by a series of extraction wells placed throughout the landfill.
-A blower station is used to pull the gas from the landfill and convey it to a flare station where it is burned in accordance with state and federal requirements.
+A blower station is used to pull the gas from the landfill and convey it to a landfill gas to electricity (LFGE) facility where it is used to generate electricity.
+When the LFGE facility is down for routine maintenance, the landfill gas is burned in an enclosed flare in accordance with state and federal requirements.